dshaevel/atlassianCodingChallenge/README.md

-# Atlassian Coding Challenge - v1.0.0 - David Shaevel
+# Atlassian Coding Challenge - v1.1.0 - David Shaevel
 ### 12/8/2014

 ---

-#Description
+## Description

 > Please write, in your preferred language, code that takes a chat message string and returns a JSON string containing information about its contents.
 Special content to look for includes: